ucsdlib/chron-bagger/README.md

 # Bagger

-This is a Java BagIt library that takes an opinionated view of how to create bags based, primarily based on experience from dealings with Duracloud and the like.
+This is a Java BagIt library that takes an opinionated view of how to create bags based primarily based on experience from dealings with snapshots pull from Duracloud.
-If you don't like something, request a change or make a pull request to change something, there's still a lot to be updated and validated.
+There is still a bit of variance as everything gets sorted out and the regular data flow becomes well defined.

 # JavaDoc